hashicorp/terraform/.github/CONTRIBUTING.md

 - Contributor License Agreement (CLA): If this is your first contribution to Terraform you will be asked to sign the CLA.
 - Tests: tests include unit tests and acceptance tests, and all tests must pass before a PR can be merged.
-- Test Coverage Report: We use [codecov](https://codecov.io/) to check both overall test coverage, and patch coverage.

--> **Note:** We are still deciding on the right targets for our code coverage check.
-A failure in `codecov` does not necessarily mean that your PR will not be approved or merged.

 ----